-Building fires are divided into two classes of severity in the NFIRS: "confined fires," which are fires confined to certain types of equipment or objects, and "nonconfined fires," which are fires that are not confined to certain types of equipment or objects.
-Confined building fires are small fire incidents that are limited in extent, staying within pots, fireplaces, or certain other noncombustible containers.
+Building fires are divided into 2 classes of severity in the NFIRS: "confined fires" and "nonconfined fires."
+Confined building fires are small fire incidents that are limited in extent to specific types of equipment or objects, staying within pots, fireplaces or certain other noncombustible containers.
 Confined fires rarely result in serious injury or large content loss and are expected to have no significant accompanying property loss due to flame damage.
+Nonconfined fires extend beyond certain types of equipment or objects.
+They are generally larger fires resulting in more serious injury and larger losses of property and content.

-Very few portable heater fires were confined fires - only 1 percent.
+Only 2% of portable heater fires were confined fires.
 The few fire incident records coded as "confined" portable heater fires in the NFIRS had sufficient data to be included in the overall analyses.
 As a result, the remainder of this report addresses all portable heater fires in residential buildings and does not distinguish between confined and nonconfined fires.